Bmullzz/Ethereum_Foundational_Notes/2_Blockchain_Primitives/2_Cryptographic_Hash_Functions.md

+# Blockchain and Crypto

+- Programs on the Ethereum Blockchain are known as Smart Contracts.
+- This page will discuss what purpose blockchains serve and discuss the first core cryptographic primitive: **the cryptographic hash function**.

+## Blockchains
+- To understand how blockchains work, let’s start off with some high level questions.

 ## What is the purpose of blockchain?
 - The purpose of a blockchain is to have a **network of computers agree upon a common state of data**.
 Plain and simple.
 Any person or organization should be able to participate in this process.
 No person or organization should be able to control this process.
     - Generally the term consensus is used to describe a network coming to an agreement on the state of the data.
 You'll hear this word quite often in regards to blockchain.